stellar-deprecated/horizon/docs/tutorials/follow-received-payments.md

 In this tutorial we will learn:

 - How to create a new account.
-- How to fund your account using friendbot
+- How to fund your account using friendbot.
 - How to follow payments to your account using curl and EventSource.

 ## Project Skeleton